Ottoman Infantryman 1914–18

 Born in 1944, David Nicolle worked in the BBC’s Arabic service for a number of years before gaining an MA from the School of Oriental and African Studies, London, and a doctorate from Edinburgh University.
 He has written numerous books and articles on medieval and Islamic warfare, and has been a prolific author of Osprey titles for many years.

 Christa Hook began her illustrating career in 1986, after studying under her father Richard Hook.
-Her work has featured extensively in the worlds of publishing and television and, having illustrated over 30 Osprey titles, she has established herself as one of their most popular artists.
-Her illustrations combine the historian's attention to detail with the artist's sense of drama and atmosphere, and they are sought after by collectors worldwide.
-Christa lives and works in East Sussex, England.
+Her work has featured extensively in publishing and television and she has illustrated over 30 Osprey titles.
+Her illustrations are sought after by collectors worldwide.